Transport in Wales: North Wales

-One of the main arteries for North Wales is the A494, running from Queensferry (near the English border) to Dolgellau.
+One of the main arteries for North Wales is the A494, running from Queensferry (near to the English border) to Dolgellau.
 The road begins from the M56 motorway, connecting North Wales with Chester and Manchester Airport, both in England.
-The more important A55 runs from Holyhead (for ferry connections to Ireland), Conwy, Llandudno Junction and Rhyl to a junction with the M53 motorway near Chester.
+The A55 runs from Holyhead, (Note: For ferry connections to Ireland.)
+Conwy, Llandudno Junction and Rhyl to a junction with the M53 motorway near Chester.

-One of the oldest roads, the A5 runs from the port of Holyhead south east to Bangor then down through Snowdonia to Betws-y-Coed, Corwen, Llangollen and over the English border south of Chirk.
+One of the oldest roads, the A5 runs from the port of Holyhead south-east to Bangor then down through Snowdonia to Betws-y-Coed, Corwen, Llangollen and over the English border south of Chirk.
 This route has served as the main passage for London-Dublin traffic for many years although its usage has been superseded by the A55 coast road.
-It is now more famed as a scenic route, and notorious for many Bank Holiday traffic jams.
+It is now more famed as a scenic route and notorious for many Bank Holiday traffic jams.